Newbold Morris: Personal life and death

-He died on March 30, 1966 in New York City two months after his term as Commissioner ended.
+He died of cancer in New York City on March 30, 1966, two months after his term as Commissioner ended.
 He left an estate worth more than $1,000,000.

 Descendants

 Through his son Peter, he was the grandfather of Theodora Winslow Morris, a doctoral candidate at Yeshiva University, who married Jack Francis Marran, who worked for his family's oil distribution company in Patchogue, New York, in 1991.